FLEXible-FL/flex-nlp/README.md

 The flex-nlp package consists of a set of tools and utilities to work with Natural Language Processing (NLP) datasets and models.
 It is designed to be used with the [FLEXible](https://github.com/FLEXible-FL/FLEXible/) framework, as it is an extension of it.

-flex-nlp comes with some tools to work with NLP datasets, such as sampling and collating.
-It also provides tools to adapt external datasets to the FLEXible framework, like the Triplet Dataset tipically used in Sentence Similarity tasks.
+flex-nlp comes with some tools to work with NLP datasets, that are the following ones:

+- `ss_triplet_input_adapter` a Semantic Textual Similarity (STS) dataset adapter: It is a dataset adapter that allows to work with the TripletQQP dataset and other datasets that are similar to it.
+- `default_data_collator_classification`: It is a data collator that allows to work with the classification task, and it is the default data collator for the classification task.
+- `basic_collate_pad_sequence_classification`: It is a data collator that allows to work with the classification task, and it is a basic data collator for the classification task.
+This collator pads the sequences to the maximum length of the batch, and it puts the batch dimension in the first position.

 We also provide an aggregator to work with neural networks, clip_avg.
 Alonside, we have used some aggregator available in the [FLEXible](https://github.com/FLEXible-FL/FLEXible/) framework.